Peru: ICFC Field Training Fellowship - Biome Conservation

 Actions & Results:

-Since 2022, cohorts of students have aquired training in workshops that fosters field-biology skillsets at the Manu Biological Station.
-Visits were made to Los Amigos Biological Station, Wayqecha Biological Station, and Concesión para la Conservación Soqtapat.
+Since 2022, cohorts of students have received training that fosters field biology skillsets at the Manu Biological Station and Wayqecha Biological Station, with visits to Los Amigos Biological Station and Concesión para la Conservación Soqtapat.
 Training includes:

 • fieldwork and survival techniques